Notes on Flask

 Quickstart

-- The Flaskconstructor takes the module or package name to know where to look for templates, static files, and so on.
+Flaskconstructor takes the module or package name to know where to look for templates, static files, and so on. - If

-- If debugis disabled, passhost='0.0.0.0'torun()to listen on all public IPs and make the server publicly available.
+debugis disabled, passhost='0.0.0.0'torun()to listen on all public IPs and make the server publicly available. - Setting

-- The url_formethod maps keyword arguments to variable parts; unknown parts are appended as query parameters.
+url_formethod maps keyword arguments to variable parts; unknown parts are appended as query parameters. - Method

 Templates